dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment2.md

 # DAT450/DIT247: Programming Assignment 2: Generating text from a language model

-We extend the models we invest
+We extend the models we investigated in the previous assignment.

 ### Pedagogical purposes of this assignment
 - Investigating more capable neural network architectures for language modeling